Nilstrieb/rfcs/text/0000-relax-const-restrictions.md

 - Maybe in a const context (`const fn`), where the context can differ between calls depending on the call-site
 - Always in a runtime const context (non-`const` functions)

 A `const fn` is now allowed to exhibit different behavior depending on it being called in a const or runtime context.
-Language features and standard library functions may also differ in behavior depending on the context they have been used or called in, though the Rust langauge and standard library will explicitly document such behavioral differences.
+Language features and standard library functions may also differ in behavior depending on the context they have been used or called in, though the Rust language and standard library will explicitly document such behavioral differences.

 This makes the context of a function observable behavior.